55+ Resources for Supporting Immigrant and Refugee Communities

 IMPRINT Program Map: Integrating Foreign-Trained Immigrants and Refugees

-IMPRINT—which works with business, government, higher education and other partners to raise awareness about the talents and contributions of immigrant professionals—provides an interactive map highlighting more than 100 programs and services in the United States that are designed to help immigrant and refugee professionals.
+IMPRINT, which works with business, government, higher education, and other partners to raise awareness of the talents and contributions of immigrant professionals, provides an interactive map highlighting more than 100 programs and services in the United States designed to help immigrant and refugee professionals.

 National Immigration Law Center’s Workers’ Rights Section